Jsilva04/Sequence_Fetcher_ASB_HW1/README.md

-# ASB_codes
+# ASB_codes.
-Repo to store all scripts performed for the UC "Biological Sequence Analysis".
+Repo to store the script requested on homework one, a small script to retrieve sequences chosen by the user, using 'history' API feature